 • Choose Kona if: You’re after sun, beaches, convenience, and a lifestyle that blends tourism with local living—at a slightly higher cost.

 Honestly, you can’t go wrong.
 The Big Island is full of diverse experiences, and both towns offer access to incredible beauty, nature, and aloha.
+Compared to the other Hawaiian islands, the Big Island’s unique attractions include the sunny Kohala Coast, scenic Hilo Bay, must-visit Coconut Island, the enormous banyan trees along Banyan Drive, and natural wonders like Rainbow Falls.
 Spend time on both sides if you can before making the leap.
 You might just find your perfect corner of paradise.

 Want to read more?
 Check out or article Best Places to Live on the Big Island: A Community Breakdown that goes into more specific areas on The Big Island